Important information for visitors

 Any ticket refunds must be arranged with the relevant event organiser or the ticket service from which you purchased the tickets.

-The Kultur- und Kongresszentrum Liederhalle unfortunately has no influence over how tickets are sold.
-This is managed by the relevant event organiser in each case.
-We do, however, recommend that tickets are sold online.
-If tickets are sold on site, the event organiser is responsible for recording purchasers’ details.
+The Kultur- und Kongresszentrum Liederhalle has no influence on the ticket sales process.
+This is regulated individually by the organiser.
+However, we recommend that tickets are sold online.
+If tickets are sold on site, the organiser is obliged to record the purchasers' data.

-Only persons in possession of a valid ticket will be granted access to the Kultur- und Kongresszentrum Liederhalle.
-This will be monitored by staff in attendance at the entrances.
+Only persons with a valid ticket will be granted access to the Kultur- und Kongresszentrum Liederhalle.
+This is monitored by appropriate staff at the entrances.